Join our dynamic Lab! We are recruiting and funding is available for PhD and Postdoc positions.

 - Andrea A.N.
 MacLeod

-Andrea MacLeod is a professor at the University of Alberta, where she is the Chair of the Communication Sciences and Disorders department.
+Andrea MacLeod is a professor in the Communication Sciences and Disorders department and an Associate Dean in the Faculty of Graduate Studies and Research at the University of Alberta.
 Her research has focused on the speech and language abilities of bilingual children and adults.
 She works with local stakeholders to better understand the language development of immigrant children in inner city schools, to support early language development of refugee children, and to train clinicians and educators in providing support for these children.